heche-psb/wgd/README.md

 --kmedoids, flag option, whether to initiate K-Medoids clustering analysis, if the flag was set, the analysis will be initiated
--gd, --guide, the regime residing anchors, default: segment -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -kd, --kstodate, the range of Ks to be dated, default (0.5, 1.5) -f, --family, the family to filter Ks upon, default None --manualset, flag option, whether to output anchor pairs with manually set Ks range, if the flag was set, manually set Ks range will be used
+-gd, --guide, the regime residing anchors, default: segment -prct, --prominence_cutoff, the prominence cutoff of acceptable peaks, default 0.1 -kd, --kstodate, the range of Ks to be dated in heuristic search, default (0.5, 1.5) -f, --family, the family to filter Ks upon, default None --manualset, flag option, whether to output anchor pairs with manually set Ks range, if the flag was set, manually set Ks range will be used
--rh, --rel_height, the relative height at which the peak width is measured, default 0.4 --ci, the confidence level of log-normal distribution to date, default 95 --hdr, the highest densidy region (HDR) in a given distribution to date, default 95 --heuristic, flag option, whether to initiate heuristic method of defining CI for dating, if the flag was set, the heuristic method will be initiated
+-rh, --rel_height, the relative height at which the peak width is measured, default 0.4 --ci, the confidence level of log-normal distribution to date, default 95 --hdr, the highest density region (HDR) in a given distribution to date, default 95 --heuristic, flag option, whether to initiate heuristic method of defining CI for dating, if the flag was set, the heuristic method will be initiated
--kc, --kscutoff, the Ks saturation cutoff in dating, default 5
+-kc, --kscutoff, the Ks saturation cutoff in dating, default 5 -g, --gamma, the gamma parameter for bgmm models, default 1e-3
 ```

 The program `wgd syn` can realize the intra- and inter-specific synteny inference.